votchallenge/website/contents/vot2015/dataset.md

 The VOT-TIR dataset consists of 20 sequences of which eight has been recorded specifically for this dataset.
 The other twelve sequences have been collected from different sources including Termisk Systemteknik AB, the Department of Electrical Engineering at Link&ouml;ping University, the School of Mechanical Engineering at University of Birmingham, ETH Z&uuml;rich, Fraunhofer IOSB, Aalborg University, and finally the EU FP7 project P5.

-The raw signal values from a thermal infrared sensor is typically stored in 16bits.
+The raw signal values from a thermal infrared sensor is typically stored in 16-bit format.
 Since not all trackers can handle 16-bit data and for the purpose of visualisation, all sequences in the dataset have been truncated to 8-bit.
 In practice, this is a common procedure since not all sensors give access to the 16-bit values.
 Therefore, the sequences are not radiometric (the corresponding temperature value is unknown) and the dynamic may adaptively change during the course of a sequence.

 ### Annotations